jyap808/jyap808.github.io/content/posts/2025-11-16-1763340628/index.md

 **Number keys**

-I definitely need a dedicated number row with symbols for day to day..
+I definitely need a dedicated number row with symbols for day to day.

 **F-key row**